mwambajoakim/alx-higher_level_programming/0x0A-python-inheritance/README.md

 ## 03 - This function returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False.
 - Prototype: `def is_kind_of_class(obj, a_class):`
 - No modules imported

+## 04 - This function returns True if the object is an instance of a class that inherited (directly or indirectly) from the specified class ; otherwise False.
+- Prototype: `def inherits_from(obj, a_class):`
+- No modules imported